aceytr/rosebub/README.md

 We use our [official site](http://www.rosebub.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

-This repository is a "distribution" one, built by our release preparation script.
-Problems with it can be raised on our forum, or as issues in the main repository.

 ## Contributing

 We welcome contributions from the community.
 Please read the [*Contributing to RoseBuB*](https://github.com/RoseBuB/CONTRIBUTING.md) section in the development repository.

 ## Server Requirements